Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Introduction

-The rest of this article is organized as follows: in the next section \ref{lod.sec:method} we present the methods.
-In the result section \ref{lod.sec:result} we give the results.
-We discuss it and the possible limitations in section \ref{lod.sec:discussion}.

-Following the IMRAD format~\citep{Wu2011}, the remainder of this article is divided into three sections.
-Section~\ref{lod.sec:method} presents the LOD solution, how it produces a dimensionality descriptor, and how this can leveraged for classification.
+This work follows a classical plan of Introduction Method Result Discussion Conclusion (IMRAD).
+Section~\ref{lod.sec:method} presents the LOD solution.
 Section~\ref{lod.sec:result} reports on the experiments validating the methods.
 Finally, the details, the limitations, and potential applications are discussed in Section~\ref{lod.sec:discussion}.